-Considered as a hidden gem by many, Ardmore is an unexplored city in Oklahoma.
+Many consider Ardmore a hidden gem, an unexplored city in Oklahoma.

 The city is tucked amidst the famous Adventure Road in Carter County.